How To Write An Email Marketing Sequence

 To be sent 1 day after the welcome email.

-This is when you have to empathize even more with your potential customer and add some information explaining what they can get if they listen (or read) to you.
+This is when you have to empathize even more with your potential customers and add some information explaining what they can get if they listen to you.

 You’ve been teaching English for many years, you’ve lived in England for 6 years, you’ve worked in several language schools, you’ve helped students prepare for official exams, the success rate is 80% etc.

-And this is where you can add your best testimonials.
+Now is when you can add your best testimonials.

-It is the law of the empty restaurant.
-If you are in a city you don’t know you will choose a restaurant where you see a lot of people eating.
-If you pass by a restaurant where there’s no one and you can even hear a mosquito flying around, you will never go in.
+If you pass by a restaurant where there’s no one and you can even hear a mosquito flying around, you just don’t go in.

 3. Email full of empathy